jj1bdx/writing-otp-modules/eefsfbay2017-slides/eefsf2017-rikitake.md

 * **Your code may need to be relicensed to OTP Team**
   - The copyright notice is limited in simple manners

 ^ Erlang/OTP has been licensed under Apache License 2.0 since OTP 18.
 Mixing source code which has other licenses than Apache License 2.0 should be done carefully.
-For example, software under GNU Public License (GPL) cannot be directly linked to Erlang/OTP, due to the license compatiblity with Apache License 2.0. ncluding MIT and BSD license code in Erlang/OTP does not require any special process.
+For example, software under GNU Public License (GPL) cannot be directly linked to Erlang/OTP, due to the license compatiblity with Apache License 2.0. including MIT and BSD license code in Erlang/OTP does not require any special process.
 You may need to relicense your code to OTP Team.
 OTP Team will let you know the details on the exact conditions before merging your code, so that the legal issues will be cleared.

 ---